How Cindy Works

 community recognition

-Cindy’s artwork is not only admired in galleries and private collections, but it has also been recognized in the broader community.
-Most recently, she earned Second Place in the Port of Leonardtown Winery’s Catch the Swirl Contest, where local artists were invited to submit original designs.
-While only the winning artwork was featured on the wine bottle label, placing second is a testament to Cindy’s talent and vision.
+Cindy’s artwork is admired not only in galleries and private collections, but throughout the broader community as well.
+Most recently, she won First Place in the Port of Leonardtown Winery Wine Label Contest for the launch of the winery’s latest dry white wine.
+Local artists were invited to submit original designs, with the winning artwork selected to appear on the bottle label.